TUM IdeAward Terms and Conditions of Participation

 1. Entry Conditions and Restrictions

-- The IdeAward is for scientists and graduates of the Technische Universität München (TUM) in respect of technologies and ideas from science and research.
+- The IdeAward is aimed at scientists, graduates (Bachelor, Master, PhD), employees and alumni (up to 5 years after graduation) of the Technische Universität München (TUM) with technologies and ideas from science and research.

-- Participation in the competition can be as an individual or team.
-Each person and team may only submit one idea.
+- The participation in the competition can be done as an individual or a team.
+Only one idea can be submitted per person and team.

 - Reapplication is possible.

 - Founding may not take place until the prize is awarded.

 The organizers of the IdeAwards are the Technische Universität München, UnternehmerTUM GmbH, and the Zeidler Research Foundation, henceforth referred to as the “organizers”.

 - To participate in the IdeAward, an application is required.